Affordable Dry Winter Air Solutions

 Dear Dollar Stretcher,

 It seems every year I end up buying a humidifier and it turns out to be a waste of money.
-Do any of your readers have any frugal suggestions for putting moisture into the air without having to run an appliance?
+Do any of your readers have any affordable dry winter air solutions for putting moisture into the air without having to run an appliance?

 I already put wet towels on my heat registers.

 Hang your laundry in your home.
-I purchased two of those collapsible drying racks, and during the winter months, I rarely use my dryer.
-I’ll hang a load or two a night, and by morning, they’re completely dry.
+I purchased two collapsible drying racks, and I rarely use my dryer during the winter months.
+I’ll hang a load or two a night, and they’re completely dry by morning.

 It adds moisture to the air and saves us money, too.